MMZK1526/mmzk-bsparser/README.md

   Expecting <end of input>.
 ```

-The last example shows how the parser will react when `wordParser` detects unexpected characters: the parser "backtracks" to the point where a valid Wordlist is detected.
+The last test shows how the parser will react when `wordParser` detects unexpected characters: the parser "backtracks" to the point where a valid Wordlist is detected.
 More specifically, in the case of "apple,banana,1", it is apparent that the problem is with '1' since it is not a word, but the parser recognises "apple,banana" as a valid Wordlist and leaves ",1" behind, only to be picked up by `L.eof`.
 Therefore, the error message always claims expecting "end of input".

 The reason behind such a phenomenon is that our parser eagerly backtracks by default, in contrast to most parser combinator libraries which do not backtrack at all unless specified otherwise.
 In our example, while such design allows us to pick up the longest prefix that abides the rules of Wordlist (which is useful in many cases), it often backtracks away from the spot where the actual error is detected.

+### Pruning

-To prevent this and pin-point the error Ground Zero, we may use the function `prune`, which stops prevents the parser to backtrack before the current location.
+To prevent this and pin-point the error Ground Zero, we may use the function `prune`, which prevents the parser to backtrack before the current location.
 We may redefined `wordlistParser` as the following:

 ```Haskell
 wordlistParser :: Parser [String]